 6. Install Your Favorite Web Browser

-Ubuntu ships-in with Mozilla Firefox pre-installed on it, which is also a default web browser on Ubuntu.
-But many of you may like to use other web browser like I personally prefer surfing around internet on Google Chrome web browser which offers so many features in addition to web browsing.
-And other decent option is Opera web browser.
+Ubuntu ships with Mozilla Firefox pre-installed on it, which is also a default web browser on Ubuntu.
+But many of you may like to use other web browsers.
+I personally prefer surfing around the internet on the Google Chrome web browser, which offers so many features and web browsing.
+And another decent option is the Opera web browser.

 7. Install Synaptic Package Manager

-Synaptic Package Manager is graphical user interface for APT package manager used by Ubuntu and other Linux distributions.
-It is very easy to use tool and great alternative to command line process to install and manage various software packages.
+Synaptic Package Manager is a graphical user interface for APT package managers used by Ubuntu and other Linux distributions.
+It is a very easy-to-use tool and a great alternative to the command-line process of installing and managing various software packages.

 9. Install Multimedia Codecs

-You can simply install the multimedia codecs by installing Ubuntu Restricted Extras package either from Synaptic Package Manager or from Terminal by executing following command.
+You can install the multimedia codecs by installing the Ubuntu Restricted Extras package either from Synaptic Package Manager or from Terminal by executing the following command.

 10. Install GNOME Extensions

-You can take your user experience to next level by tweaking interface by adding animations and personalizing desktop like app icons, fonts and many more by simply installing GNOME shell extensions.
+You can take your user experience to the next level by tweaking the interface by adding animations and personalizing desktop-like app icons, fonts, and many more by simply installing GNOME shell extensions.